-Liverpool City Council recognises that many of our local businesses are facing challenging conditions as they adapt during the COVID-19 pandemic.
-We have also had to make changes to our services and facilities in the interest of public health and safety.
+Liverpool City Council recognises that many of our local businesses are facing challenges as they adapt during this time.

-We want to assure you that Liverpool remains a city of opportunity and Council is doing all it can to help guide our community through these unprecedented times.
+We want to assure you that Liverpool remains a city of opportunity and Council is doing all it can to help.

 As we continue discussions with businesses and source new information, we will make every effort to update this webpage as much as possible.